-They have faced challenges and difficulties brought on by the pandemic, but like students at colleges and schools across the country, they are resilient and have stayed determined to accomplishing their academic goals.
+They have faced challenges and difficulties brought on by the pandemic, but like students at colleges and schools across the country, they are resilient and have stayed determined to accomplish their academic goals.
 Here, members of the Class of 2020 share their stories and their plans for the future.
-More to come!

 Thomas Krumm, Science: Biology concentration

 This summer will find Thomas Krumm in his element, outside at Vale Park in Schenectady.
 A Science major with a concentration in Biology, he is one of the researchers, all SUNY Schenectady students and faculty, who have been studying the ecology of the park for the past few years.
 He’s happy to be back “counting frogs and worms.”
 (Note: Three to five students and faculty will be working primarily individually on data collection and adhering to safety protocols/social distancing outside in the park.)

 What has your research focused on and what are some of your findings?

 "We have been quantifying the effects of an invasive species of worm in the park, researching how that relates to a loss of amphibians in the park, trees uprooting, and the ecology of the woods.
 When we first started, we didn’t find any salamanders in the park, which were native to the region.
 You wouldn’t expect it, but worms actually affect a lot of different aspects of the ecology of this region.
 This summer we’re going to be counting frogs again to measure the amphibian population and doing an amphibian and worm census."

 This sounds like great experience – conducting original research.
 How have you and the team presented your findings?